jbla484/Data-Management-C170/README.md

     b.
 Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.

 C.  Submit parts A and B as a PDF, with each part clearly labeled.

 D.  Demonstrate professional communication in the content and presentation of your submission.

+## Overall Course Competencies:

+#### Conceptual Models to Physical Schemas

+* The graduate creates conceptual data models and translates them into physical schemas.

+#### Populate Tables

+* The graduate populates tables with insert, update, and delete using DML in MySQL environment.

+#### Create Databases

+* The graduate creates databases utilizing SQL Data Definition Language (DDL) in MySQL environment.

+#### Create/Modify Tables and Views

+* The graduate writes code to create and modify tables and views employing SQL Data Definition Language (DDL) in MySQL environment.

+#### Create Primary Keys/Foreign Keys and Indexes

+* The graduate writes code to create and modify Primary Keys (PKs) and Foreign Keys (FKs) and Indexes with SQL Data Definition Language (DDL) in MySQL environment.

+#### Create Simple & Complex Queries

+* The graduate creates simple Select-From-Where (SFW) and complex 3+ table join queries with Data Manipulation Language (DML) in MySQL environment.